September 14, 2024

 1. I’m not suggesting here that there is a direct connection between Mailer and Lacan, but it seems interesting that their similar ideas were birthed at nearly the same time.

-2. There are further dimensions to jouissance beyond what I cover in this paragraph that might relate here to Mailer’s early thought.
+2. There are further dimensions to jouissance beyond what I cover here that might relate to Mailer’s early thought.
 A further exploration of the Lacan’s use of jouissance in the symbolic and Imaginary as well as Barthes’, Irigaray’s, Kristeva’s, Cixous’, and Žižek’s development of it in critical theory and how it illuminates Mailer’s thought could be the subject of further investigation.

 Citations